Susa: Early settlement

 In urban history, Susa is one of the oldest-known settlements of the region.
-Based on C14 dating, the foundation of a settlement there occurred as early as 4395 BC (a calibrated radio-carbon date).
+Based on calibrated carbon-14 dating, the foundation of a settlement there occurred as early as 4200 BC.
 In the region around Susa were a number of towns (with their own platforms) and villages that maintained a trading relationship with the city, especially those along the Zagro frontier.

 The founding of Susa corresponded with the abandonment of nearby villages.
 Potts suggests that the settlement may have been founded to try to reestablish the previously destroyed settlement at Chogha Mish, about 25 km to the west.
-Previously, Chogha Mish was also a very large settlement, and it featured a similar massive platform that was later built at Susa.
+Previously, Chogha Mish was a very large settlement, and it featured a similar massive platform that was later built at Susa.

-Another important settlement in the area is Chogha Bonut, that was discovered in 1976.
+Another important settlement in the area is Chogha Bonut, which was discovered in 1976.